brandonfoong/tp/docs/DeveloperGuide.md

 ### Commons

-Constants used by multiple classes are stored in the `seedu.duke.Constants` class.
+Constants used by multiple classes are stored in the `seedu.duke.Commons` class.

 ## Implementation